-First, clarify your local laws regarding who is able to consent to the treatment of a minor child and clarify the custody arrangements.
+First, clarify your local laws.
+You need to know who is able to consent to the treatment of a minor child and clarify the custody arrangements.
 I find it helpful to spend extra time and energy on parental alignment and getting parents on the same page.
 This often translates into additional parent-only sessions or time in the session.
 In most two-parent households, parents have different approaches, strengths, and degrees of acceptance of FBT.
 This can be even more pronounced when the parents have separated due to irreconcilable differences.

 If custody is shared between two households, it is important to acknowledge that when one parent is tougher on the eating disorder, the eating disorder (which is operating the teen’s brain) will often express a preference for being at the other parent’s house.
 So, it is helpful to try to achieve as much consistency between the two households as possible in terms of meal patterns, portion sizes, and consequences.